-After funds are deposited into your Indian Express account, you will have convenient purchasing power at numerous locations on campus: Bookstore, Concession Stands, Athletic Events, Convenience Store, Cafeterias, Coffee Shop, Union Board Events, Library, Washers/Dryers, Vending Machines.
-When you make purchases, your remaining balance will be electronically displayed so you will always know how much money remains in your account.
+After funds are deposited into the Indian Express account, the funds can be used at numerous locations on campus: Bookstore, Concession Stands, Athletic Events, Convenience Store, Cafeterias, Coffee Shop, Union Board Events, Library, Washers/Dryers, Vending Machines.
+When purchases are made, the remaining balance will be electronically displayed so students will always know how much money remains in their account.